XTC Reel by Real: Video

 Japanese Look Look laserdisc

-The Japanese Best Hits VHS tape and contents
+the Japanese Best Hits VHS tape and contents

 back cover of Japanese Best Hits video collection